OpenType: Description

 OpenType uses the general sfnt structure of a TrueType font, but it adds several smartfont options that enhance the font's typographic and language support capabilities.

 The glyph outline data in an OpenType font may be in one of two formats: either TrueType format outlines in a 'glyf' table, or Compact Font Format (CFF) outlines in a 'CFF ' table.
 (The table name 'CFF ' is four characters long, ending in a space character.)
 CFF outline data is based on the PostScript language Type 2 font format.
 However, the OpenType specification (pre-1.8) does not support the use of PostScript outlines in a TrueType Collection font file.
 After version 1.8, both formats are supported in the renamed "OpenType Collection".

-For many purposes, such as layout, it doesn't matter what the outline data format is, but for some purposes, such as rasterisation, it is significant.
+For many purposes, such as layout, it does not matter what the outline data format is, but for some purposes, such as rasterisation, it is significant.
 The OpenType standard does not specify the outline data format: rather, it accommodates any of several existing standards.
 Sometimes terms like "OpenType (PostScript flavor)" (= "Type 1 OpenType", "OpenType CFF") or "OpenType (TrueType flavor)" are used to indicate which outline format a particular OpenType font file contains.